avantifellows/plio-backend/docs/DEPLOYMENT.md

    5. Use `.env.example` file to set all the required environment variables for your container.
    6. Save the container definition and the task definition.
    7. You will see the new task definition within the list.
-8. Go to clusters and create a new cluster with name `plio-staging-cluster`.
+8. Go to clusters and create a new cluster with name `plio-staging-cluster`. (skip this step if you've already created a VPC when setting up backend repository)
    1. Use `Networking only` option
    2. Create a new VPC for your cluster.
    3. Click on create button.